-For the purposes of this guide, I individually reviewed several free streaming services.
+With those expectations in mind, I individually reviewed several free streaming services.
 I downloaded each of their products and consumed content via web, phone, tablet and television streaming device.
-I took notes on things like content library, ease of signup, availability of apps, user interface and the volume of commercials you’ll endure.
+I took notes on content library, ease of sign-up, availability of apps, user interface and the volume of commercials you’ll endure.

-In addition to this guide, I’d encourage you to visit the individual Team Clark reviews for these services (linked below) to ensure that you’re making the right choices for your household.
+In addition to this guide, I’d encourage you to visit the individual Team Clark reviews for these services (linked below) to ensure that you’re making the best choices for your household.

 Best Free Streaming Services for Movies and TV